anetczuk/cpp-memory-performance/doc/README.md

 1. allocating container of maximum given memory space
 2. executing warm-up
 3. executing experiments range starting from minimal container size to container of maximum given memory space
-    a) each experiment consists of variable number of iterations depending on elements number to access
+    1. each experiment consists of variable number of iterations depending on elements number to access
-    b) single iteration executes access to all container's elements in sequential order in given elements number
+    2. single iteration executes access to all container's elements in sequential order in given elements number
-    c) each experiment is repeated fixed number of times
+    3. each experiment is repeated fixed number of times
-    d) access time is calculated by dividing fastest iteration time per number of elements
+    4. access time is calculated by dividing fastest iteration time per number of elements

 Maximum given memory space is passed to experiment by command-line argument.